Stop Comenity Bank Phone Harassment: End Debt Collection Calls

 What if I have already settled my debt?

-Comenity bank is not allowed to contact you over debts that have previously been settled or discharged in bankruptcy, neither are they allowed to misinterpret the amount that you owe in unsettled debts.
-If Comenity collections are calling you with information about a debt that you do not owe or that you do not remember acquiring, here are a few things that you should do:
+The bank cannot contact you for debts that have been settled or discharged in bankruptcy.
+If the Comenity bank or collections are calling you with information about a debt that you do not owe or store credit card that you do not remember acquiring, here are a few things that you should do:

 • You are entitled to a debt validation letter; ask for it.
-Comenity bank is required to send this letter to you within 5 days of their initial contact with you.
+They are required to send this letter to you within 5 days of their initial contact with you.

 • Go through the records you have on your end to confirm if the debt actually exists, how much it is, and if it has already been resolved or settled.
 Examples of records to review involve old account statements and copies of canceled checks.
 Be sure to keep them handy as well because you may need them in court.

 • Check your records with the credit bureaus.
-There is a high chance that if this debt exists, then it was reported to the credit bureaus.
+If the debt exists, it was probably reported to the credit bureaus.

 Comenity bank scams